 - increased energy generation from renewable sources

-- a shift in the structure of the NSW economy towards sectors that are less intensive for energy use and greenhouse gas emissions (see the Economic Activity and the Environment topic).
+- a shift in the structure of the NSW economy towards sectors that are less intensive for energy use and greenhouse gas emissions (see the topic).

 Electricity generation and use in NSW is expected to resume growing, albeit slowly (see Energy Consumption topic).